 Power banks are designed to discharge power to your cell phone or other device at specific voltages and power ratings.
 These follow standard ratings that your device already uses.
 Using a power bank will not damage your mobile phone battery in any way.

 However, as with every other electrical/electronic equipment, a substandard device is capable of causing damage.
 Substandard cables in homes result in fires.
 Substandard tyres will expose you to increased danger of vehicle accidents.
 Substandard cement blocks and concrete mixes will result in collapsed buildings and structures.

-In the same way, a poor quality power bank can damage your phone battery and cause it to degrade faster than usual.
-A portable charger of questionable quality can potentially deliver a lower or higher voltage than your phone is designed to handle, and this can damage not only your phone’s battery but possibly other electrical circuits in it.
+In the same way, a poor quality power bank can damage your cell phone battery and cause it to degrade faster than usual.
+A portable charger of questionable quality can potentially deliver a lower or higher voltage than your smartphone is designed to handle, and this can damage not only your phone’s battery but possibly other electrical circuits in it.

 A power bank that is properly designed and built to high quality standards poses no harm to your smartphone, music player, or tablet.
+Absolutely none.